kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/habits.md

 </aside>

-If you want to use habits to improve the way you live and learn, I would recommed reading James Clear's book, [Atomic Habits](https://www.amazon.com/Atomic-Habits-Proven-Build-Break/dp/0735211299).
+If you want to use habits to improve the way you live and learn, I would recommend reading James Clear's book, [Atomic Habits](https://www.amazon.com/Atomic-Habits-Proven-Build-Break/dp/0735211299).
 Below is a detailed video summary of the main ideas from the book.

 <aside>